refinedev/refine/documentation/docs/routing/integrations/react-router/index.md

 ### Usage with Layouts

 When using layouts in your application, you can use the same approach as the authentication example.
-We'll use the [`<ThemedLayoutV2>`](/docs/advanced-tutorials/custom-layout/#layout) component to wrap our routes and the [`<Outlet>`](https://reactrouter.com/en/main/components/outlet) component from `react-router-dom` to render our routes inside the `<ThemedLayoutV2>` component.
+We'll use the [`<ThemedLayoutV2>`](/docs/advanced-tutorials/custom-layout/#layout) component to wrap our routes and the [`<Outlet>`](https://reactrouter.com/en/main/components/outlet) component from `react-router` to render our routes inside the `<ThemedLayoutV2>` component.
 This will allow us to define the common layout for our routes.

 In the below example, we'll wrap our resource routes with the `Layout` component from `@refinedev/antd` and render the routes inside the `<Outlet>` component.